A Chat with Terrie Lloyd about the Japan Journey

 And by no means absolutely fluent, but I will say that it also depends on who I’m talking to.

-But if it’s a younger female or a younger guy, especially people who have been in an international setting and know how to speak clearly for those people, I have no problem.
+But if it’s a younger female or a younger guy, especially someone who has been in an international setting and knows how to speak clearly for those people, I have no problem.

 Ankita: How did you learn Japanese?

 Terrie: Well, actually, I’m not a natural language learner.
 I’m not that interested in learning the language other than communicating.
 So once I got to a level of communication where I could connect with people, I didn’t put much more effort into it.
 And besides, I’m an entrepreneur, so I’m busy with my entrepreneurial stuff.
-But how I learned was quite simple for the first three years, I depended on others.
+But how I learned was simple: I depended on others for the first three years.

 And then, my first wife got pregnant, which took her out of the equation, and I started going to Japanese classes.
-And I found that the first six months that I went five hours a day, three days a week for six months, made a huge difference in terms of my ability to become mobile and speak some Japanese.
-Of course, I was by no means fluent, but it gave me that first step, and it gave me confidence, and I think people need that, so I always tell people if you can afford to go and do full-on lessons, you should do it right from the start.
+And I found that the first six months that I went five hours a day, three days a week for six months made a huge difference in terms of my ability to become mobile and speak some Japanese.
+Of course, I was by no means fluent, but it gave me that first step and confidence.
+I think people need that, so I always tell people if they can afford to go and do full-on lessons, they should do it right from the start.

 But if you can’t do that, then at least do part-time lessons for at least six months, and six months will get you into intermediate-level Japanese, and that’s enough to start being able to communicate.
-And then, from there, it’s basically osmosis.
+From there, it’s basically osmosis.
 So you know, I hear a word.
 I write it down, and then I check it.

 And you know, I get sentence patterns, and I get used to saying I practice some new ones every now and again.
 I practice new words that don’t necessarily stand in my head.
 But you know, they pop up again when I need them.

-And in my experience, the fastest you can learn Japanese.
-As somebody who doesn’t have any connection with Kanji, that is, not Chinese, I would say it’s about 18 months.
+In my experience, it is the fastest way to learn Japanese.
+As somebody who has no connection with Kanji, that is, not Chinese, I would say it takes about 18 months.

 And that’s about the fastest I’ve seen.
-I think the CIA used to have an 18-month program some years ago for diplomats, and they thought 18 months was right.
+I think the CIA used to have an 18-month program for diplomats some years ago, and they thought 18 months was right.
 And they really grilled those people.

-So you know, if you’re here for five years and you’re still not speaking great Japanese, don’t think you should feel too bad.
+So you know, if you’ve been here for five years and still don’t speak great Japanese, don’t think you should feel too bad.

-And let’s face it, you know recently many of the available jobs are technical, so you know you don’t need great Japanese.
-You just need to be able to survive and make friends and that kind of thing.
-And I think that’s good enough for most people.
+Let’s face it.
+Recently, many of the available jobs have been technical, so you don’t need great Japanese.
+You just need to be able to survive and make friends, and I think that’s good enough for most people.

 Ankita: Yes, that is true.
 That is true.

 So then, we should not shift to the career aspect.
-Would you like to talk about your motto in life and why you have chosen it?
+Would you like to talk about your life motto and why you chose it?

-Terrie: OK, my motto in life.
-Well, part of my life has been molded around circumstances beyond my control.
+Terrie: OK, that is my motto in life.
+Part of my life has been molded around circumstances beyond my control.

-So I left home because I didn’t get along with my stepfather, and I couldn’t get a job because back then, in the 70s, jobs were hard to come by.
-So I worked in a factory, so I wouldn’t say that as a model, but, When I emigrated to Australia, I made a conscious effort to try and get into a computer company.
+I left home because I didn’t get along with my stepfather, and I couldn’t get a job because jobs were hard to come by in the 1970s.
+So I worked in a factory.
+I wouldn’t say that as a model, but when I emigrated to Australia, I made a conscious effort to try and get into a computer company.

-And actually, when I did the interview, the salary at that time was $15,000 a year, and I had a competitor who had a degree in computer science.
-And so I offered to cut my salary by 50% so that they would take me on.
+Actually, when I did the interview, the salary at that time was $15,000 a year, and I had a competitor who had a degree in computer science.
+And so I offered to cut my salary by 50% so they would take me on.

 And they took me on.

-So, from there, I just simply studied hard.
+From there, I just studied hard.
 My girlfriend was going to the local university.
 Actually, I was supporting her, so I would use her library card on the weekends and go into the university library to study Boolean algebra and discrete logic and that kind of thing so that I could do my job better.
-So, over four years, I went from being an absolute know-nothing trainee.
-I became the second-highest-paid person in the company.
+So, over four years, I went from being an absolute know-nothing trainee to the second-highest-paid person in the company.

-And so much of that was through overtime and just studying and pushing myself as hard as possible.
+So much of that was through overtime, studying, and pushing myself as hard as possible.
 But I realized that, you know, this is a great chance.
 Computers were a great chance to establish a career.

-So once I came to Japan, I had the benefit of learning about computers, which was actually very helpful.
+Once I came to Japan, I learned about computers, which was very helpful.

 But I also have a very good imagination.
 So I started thinking about all these businesses you could do in Japan because back in the 80s, Japan was a very conformist society.
 There weren’t many foreigners, and many things were available in Australia and New Zealand that were not available in Japan, so I went into the import-export business.
 At one point, I was selling semiconductors from Akihabara to a military electronics company in Australia for submarine detectors.